Taiwanese pangolin: Appearance

-While they are considered to be more related to bears and cats, the Taiwanese pangolin is extremely similar in appearance to armadillos and anteaters.
-These mammals look like rodents of approximately 30 inches long, with brown hard scales covering the entire dorsal side of the body.
-Its front claws are long and sharp, which allows for them to dig burrows in the ground.
+While they are extremely similar in appearance to armadillos and anteaters, the Taiwanese pangolin, like all pangolins, are genetically more closely related to bears and cats.
+These mammals look like large rodents of approximately 76 cm (30 inches) long, with brown hard scales covering the entire dorsal side of the body.
+Its front claws are long and sharp, which allows them to dig into the ground in search of ant and termite nests, as well as to make their own burrows.

 Behavior

-Pangolins are generally solitary, nocturnal animals known to have elusive behavioral patterns.
+Taiwanese pangolins are generally solitary, nocturnal animals known to have elusive behavioral patterns.
 Therefore, sightings of the Taiwanese pangolin in the wild are extremely rare, making it difficult for data to be collected.
 The small population also contributes to the difficulty of field observations.
 They are fossorial animals, which means that they dig burrows underground.
-Most of the daytime is spent in these burrows, which can be used for resting, giving birth or nursing its offspring.
+Most of the daytime is spent in these burrows, which are used for resting, giving birth, or nursing its offspring.
 These burrows are also known to be reused and shared among other individual pangolins.
 The powerful forelimbs have adapted to help dig these burrows easily.
-Not only this, but their digging skills are also used for hunting insects (dominantly ants and termites).
-Pangolins utilize their sharp long claws to open their preys nests and stick its long sticky tongue to capture food.
+Not only this, but their digging skills are also used for hunting insects (predominantly ants and termites).
+The pangolins utilize their sharp long claws to open their preys' nests and stick its long sticky tongue to capture food.
 Although they are usually on the ground or underground, they are also known to be good climbers as well.